 Thus you can limit the number of rows by disabling the scroll area.

-3. Setting Scrolling Area Using VBA to Limit Number of Rows
+3. Use VBA Code to Set Scroll Area to Limit the Number of Rows

 You can also use a VBA code to limit the number of rows permanently.
 Let’s go through the procedure below for a better understanding.